• Crisis Center

 COMMUNITY WELLNESS AND CRISIS RESPONSE TEAM (CWCRT)

-StarVista’s Community Wellness and Crisis Response Team (CWCRT) Pilot Program, in partnership with San Mateo County Behavioral Health and Recovery Services and 4 police departments: San Mateo, Daly City, South San Francisco, and Redwood City, is designed to improve law enforcement response to community members experiencing mental health crisis.
+StarVista’s Community Wellness and Crisis Response Team (CWCRT), in collaboration with San Mateo County Behavioral Health and Recovery Services and 8 police departments—East Palo Alto, Foster City, Menlo Park, North Fair Oaks, Redwood City, San Bruno, San Mateo, and South San Francisco—works to improve law enforcement responses to individuals experiencing mental health crises.

 Experiencing a mental or behavioral health crisis?